 About the EBU

 Already in the 1930’s, European Buddhists felt the need to meet and get acquainted.
-The first European Buddhist congress took place in Berlin in 1933, followed by London and Paris.
+The first European Buddhist congress took place in Berlin in 1933 (with participants from Germany, France, UK, Czechoslovakia, Ceylon and Japan).

 London: 22-23 September 1934, at The London Buddhist Vihara (founded 1926)